 SARS-CoV-2 is classed as a novel coronavirus, meaning it’s new to humans.
 This makes it especially dangerous because nobody has prior immunity, and so we’re all potentially susceptible to infection.

-At the time of writing, there are over 100,000 confirmed cases of COVID-19 globally, and 3,460 confirmed deaths.
+At the time of writing, there are almost six million confirmed cases of COVID-19 globally, and 358,000 confirmed deaths.
 The death rate might seem to be constantly changing because right now, we don’t have a complete picture of the outbreak to know how many cases truly exist and how many deaths COVID-19 has caused.

 Pro Tip: You might have seen news reports talking about the morbidity, mortality, and fatality rates of coronavirus.
 Morbidity means how many people in a population will be affected, while fatality means how many infected people will die.
 Another measure, the mortality rate, means how many people in the general population (infected or not) will die from the disease.

 For example, if Disease A had a morbidity rate of 10 percent, then there would be 10,000 cases for every 100,000 people.
 If its fatality rate were 2 percent, then 200 people of those 10,000 infected would die.
 That would give it an overall mortality rate of just 0.002 percent (200 people in every 100,000).
 Fatality rates are always several factors higher than mortality rates because mortality takes into account the entire population, not just those who are infected.

 What are the symptoms of COVID-19?

 For the majority of people, symptoms of COVID-19 will be mild, cold or flu-like coughs and fevers.
 Some will experience respiratory distress, while a minority will suffer pneumonia, severe acute respiratory syndrome (SARS), kidney failure, and death.
 An important early symptom that can be a key identifier of COVID-19 is the loss of taste and smell.